 The Giraffe Centre is a very popular tourist attraction in Nairobi and I have read reviews about the experience being diminished by the sheer amount of tourists and selfie enthusiasts who visit.
 To avoid the crowd, we decided to visit as soon as the centre opened at 9 am.
 Two years ago, when Mark visited at about the same time, there were still a considerable number of people queuing up to get tickets.
 But these days, tourist attractions are not as busy as they used to be.

-Upon arrival, we presented a copy of our online tickets for validation at the ticket booth, then continued to the built-up platform area to see the giraffes.
-There, we were met by a guide who handed us a shell of pellets to feed them with.
+Upon arrival, we presented a copy of our online tickets for validation at the ticket booth and then continued to the built-up platform area to see the giraffes.
+There, we were met by a guide who handed us a shell of pellets to feed them.
 He then proceeded to give us a quick brief about the activity and demonstrated how to feed them as well.

 We also had the opportunity to interact with the giraffes at the lower feeding area.
 Here, you can typically get more up close and personal with them however, due to the pandemic, a new barricade has been placed to further widen the distance between you and the animals.
-Nevertheless, it is still a great spot for interaction, observing the resident warthogs and also taking great photos!
+Nevertheless, it is still an excellent spot for interaction, observing the resident warthogs and also taking great photos!

 History of the Giraffe Centre

 The Giraffe Centre was established by the African Fund for Endangered Wildlife (AFEW) to preserve the Rothschild Giraffe.
-It was set up by Jock and Betty Leslie-Melville when they realized that these species of Giraffe, only found in East Africa, was almost going extinct.
+It was set up by Jock and Betty Leslie-Melville when they realized that these species of giraffes, only found in East Africa, were almost going extinct.

 They began their conservation efforts by raising two Giraffes in their home (which is now the exclusive Giraffe Manor hotel) and eventually starting a breeding program through them.
 In 1983, after successfully raising enough funds, they opened the Giraffe Centre to the public.